aaronzguan/Motion-Prediction-for-Autonomous-Vehicle/README.md

 ![frame_695299_pred](./visualize_xception/frame_695299_pred.png)

 This is the final project of CMU 16824 Visual Learning and Recognition.
 We designed a simple regression CNN pipeline to predict the agents' motion for the autonomous vehicle and trained on multi-channel images with negative log-likelihood loss function.
+The supported backbones include ResNet28, Xception41, and DenseNet121.

 This repo heavily rely on the l5kit tool, please follow below steps to install dependencies and download the Lyft dataset first.